Superradiant detection of microscopic optical dipolar interactions: Coupled Dipole Models

 and the effective Hamiltonian $H_{\rm eff}=\sum_{i,j,e,e'}\hat V^{i,j}_{e;e'}$ is modified accordingly.
 Here $e$, $e'$ label the three degenerate excited states ($|{m}=\pm1,0\rangle$).
 Similar to the 2-level model, we expand the singly excited state $|\psi(t)\rangle= \sum_{j,e}\beta_{j,e}\sigma_{j,e}^+|g_1,...,g_N\rangle$, to obtain the couple dipole model~\cite{Zhu2016} as

-Comparing with the 2-level model in the main text, the isotropic model of Eqs.~(\ref{EqRDI2})(\ref{EquCDM3}) more closely mimics the interaction of real atoms, by allowing resonant exchange of vector photons of all polarization.
-The Eqs.~(\ref{EquSr2})(\ref{EquEs2}) are straightforwardly generalized to evaluate the emission profile and the spin-wave survival ratio, and this isotropic model is applied to the simulations in Fig.~\ref{figPrinciple} of the main text.
-In the simulation of Fig.~\ref{figPrinciple}, the atomic sample has $N=532$ motionless atoms in a Gaussian density distribution $ \rho( {\bf r} ) \propto e^{-(x^2+y^2)/2\sigma^2-z^2/2l_z^2} $ with $\sigma = 1.36\lambda_{eg}$ and $l_z = 3.85\lambda_{eg}$.
+Comparing with the 2-level model in the main text, the isotropic model of Eqs.~(\ref{EqRDI2}-\ref{EquCDM3}) more closely mimics the interaction of real atoms, by allowing resonant exchange of vector photons of all polarization.
+The Eqs.~(\ref{EquSr2}-\ref{EquEs2}) are straightforwardly generalized to evaluate the emission profile and the spin-wave survival ratio, and this isotropic model is applied to the simulations in Fig.~\ref{figPrincipleS} here.
+In the simulations, the atomic sample has $N=532$ motionless atoms in a Gaussian density distribution $ \rho( {\bf r} ) \propto e^{-(x^2+y^2)/2\sigma^2-z^2/2l_z^2} $ with $\sigma = 1.36\lambda_{eg}$ and $l_z = 3.85\lambda_{eg}$.
 In each configuration of the CDM simulation, the $N$ atoms are again randomly and independently sampled in space according to the density distribution $\rho( {\bf r} )$.
-In particular, the electric fields $|{\rm Re}(\boldsymbol{\varepsilon}_{\bf k}({\bf r}))|$ in Fig.~\ref{figPrinciple}(c) and \ref{figPrinciple}(d) are simulated for a single microscopic spatial configuration, while the results by CDM in Fig.~\ref{figPrinciple}(e) and \ref{figPrinciple}(f) are averaged over 1000 microscopic configurations.
+In particular, the electric fields $|{\rm Re}(\boldsymbol{\varepsilon}_{\bf k}({\bf r}))|$ in Fig.~\ref{figPrincipleS}(a) and \ref{figPrincipleS}(b) are simulated for a single microscopic spatial configuration, while the results by CDM in Fig.~\ref{figPrincipleS}(c) and \ref{figPrincipleS}(d) are averaged over 1000 microscopic configurations.